Margaret Schindel has designed, created and sold one-of-a-kind and custom handcrafted jewelry for decades. She loves sharing her techniques.

-Eyeglass chains are practical accessories, but most commercial versions are either cheaply made, generic or very expensive.
-Fortunately, you can design and make your own one-of-a-kind eyeglass chain that doubles as a necklace.
-It's as easy as stringing beads on jewelry wire and finishing both ends of the necklace with spring ring, trigger or lobster claw clasps.
+Beaded eyeglass chains and mask holders are practical accessories, but most commercial versions are cheaply made, generic or very expensive.
+Fortunately, you can design and make your own one-of-a-kind beaded mask holder or eyeglass chain that doubles as a necklace.
+It's as easy as stringing beads on jewelry wire and finishing both ends of the strand with spring ring, trigger or lobster claw clasps, and attaching both clasps to a closed jump ring when you want to wear the beads as a necklace.

-This step-by-step tutorial will teach you how to design and make one of these stylish strands for yourself or as a handmade gift for someone special.
-There are detailed directions and photos so you can make this project successfully even if you have never tried making beaded jewelry before.
+This step-by-step tutorial will teach you how to design and make these stylish strands for yourself or as special, one-of-a-kind, handmade gifts.
+I've included detailed directions, close-up photos and tips to help you complete this project successfully, even if you've never made beaded jewelry before.

-Step-by-Step Beaded Jewelry Tutorial: How to Make a Convertible Beaded Necklace and Eyeglass Chain
+Step-by-Step Beaded Jewelry Tutorial: How to Make a Convertible Beaded Necklace, Eyeglass Chain, and Mask Holder

 Time required: Design time varies.
 Assembly takes approximately 15–30 minutes, depending on experience level.